yifeng-mel/ezicamera/README.md

 Following list is what you need to prepare before running the app:
 1. Raspberry Pi OS is the operating system. (https://www.raspberrypi.org/documentation/installation/installing-images/)
 2. Camera is installed and enabled on your Raspberry Pi. (https://www.raspberrypi.org/documentation/configuration/camera.md)
-2. Your Raspberry Pi has Internet access. (https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)
+3. Your Raspberry Pi has Internet access. (https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)
-3. Docker is installed on your Raspberry Pi. (https://phoenixnap.com/kb/docker-on-raspberry-pi)
+4. Docker is installed on your Raspberry Pi. (https://phoenixnap.com/kb/docker-on-raspberry-pi)
+5. Request a camera uid from cloud camera manager.

 ## Pull Docker Image
 Pull the docker image: